 A former software consultant who enjoys good sci-fi and fantasy stories as well as mainstream and classic fiction.
 My favourite writer is Charles Dickens.
-My favourite living writer is shifting towards Stephen King, who, scares aside, I look at as a literary, modern-day Norman Rockwell.
-Other writers whose work I enjoy greatly include John Scalzi, Neil Gaiman and Guy Gavriel Kay.
+My favourite living writer is shifting towards Stephen King, who, scares aside, seems a literary, modern-day Norman Rockwell.
+Other writers whose work I enjoy greatly include John Scalzi, Neil Gaiman, Mary Robinette Kowal, Guy Gavriel Kay, and Connie Willis.

 Sigh.
 Castle, Season 5, episode 16: "Hunt" blows apart a key pillar of my Firefly-Castle crossover story, "A Firefly in the Castle" (Castle's father turns up).
 Mind you, I could probably still weasel my way around it, but for now note that the story was written well before the episode aired.
 It was an excellent episode, though, so it's hard to stay too bitter...

 Just posted "Seeing is Believing".
 The next one will be a Castle story.

 "Rook to Castle" was fun.
 Am now preparing the (admittedly predictable) followup, "Castle to Rook".

 "Castle to Rook" is done.
 Was just re-reading "A Firefly in the Castle" and found a huge whopping error: Beckett pushes into Castle's apartment with her gun and says, "LAPD".
 D'oh!

 Not sure what my next FanFic project will be.
 Am working on a short horror story that will go up in Wattpad when it's done.